viblo/Munk2D/docs/manual.md

 ## Overview of Collision Detection in Chipmunk

 In order to make collision detection in Chipmunk as fast as possible, the process is broken down into several stages.
-While I've tried to keep it conceptually simple, the implementation can be a bit daunting.
+While it tries to be conceptually simple, the implementation can be a bit daunting.
 Fortunately as a user of the library, you don't need to understand everything about how it works.
 Though if you are trying to squeeze every bit of performance out of Chipmunk, understanding this section can be helpful.

 ### Spatial Indexing